 (CNN) -- Here's a look at what you need to know about the Indianapolis 500 which is held on Memorial Day weekend in Indianapolis, Indiana.
-The 2014 Indianapolis 500 will be May 25.

 Other Facts: During the race, the cars go 200 laps around the 2.5-mile track, equaling 500 miles.

 The track's current dimensions are much the same as when it was constructed in 1909.